openSWIAT/digital-asset-spec/README.md

 **Programmability**
 * **(F) full** means users of the system can write any Turing-complete programs and execute on the system, given sufficient resources.
 Turing-complete means that any calculation that can be described algorithmically can be performed.
-* **(L) limited** means users can write not Turing-complete programs and execute on the system, given sufficient resources.
+* **(L) limited** means users can write limited, not Turing-complete programs and execute on the system, given sufficient resources.
 * **(N) not programmable** means users have no possibility to write and execute own programs on the system.

 **Governance**